 In a previous blog we talked about driving practice revenue by adding group visits or share medical appointments to your schedule.
 We received many questions about how to bill for these services.
-In this post, we discuss the nuances of billing for shared medical appointments.
+In this post, we provide a sort of shared medical appointments model, discussing the nuances of billing for shared medical appointments.
 The information provided is sourced from the AAFP.

 Many physicians are interested in providing group medical visits.
 Whether the drop-in group medical appointment (DIGMA), chronic care health clinic (CCHC) or other model is delivered, the coding and billing of these services raise questions about codes and payment policies.